straider/challenges/LearningPath/2016/Java/OSGi/README.md

 > [A simple answer](http://stackoverflow.com/a/106263): An OSGi Service Platform provides a standardized, component-oriented computing environment for cooperating networked services.
 This architecture significantly reduces the overall complexity of building, maintaining and deploying applications.
 The OSGi Service Platform provides the functions to change the composition dynamically on the device of a variety of networks, without requiring a restarts.

 [An introduction to OSGi](http://www.developerfusion.com/article/84923/an-introduction-to-osgi/):
 > The OSGi framework maintains a Service Registry.
 Service providers can register with the framework and service consumers can then look up the service from the registry.
 The interaction between services, including a detailed description the service registry, can be found in the Service Layer section of the OSGi specification.
 Deployable services exist in the OSGi world as bundles.
 Physically, a bundle is a JAR file containing an OSGi-specific manifest.

 ## Questions

 ### What is it?

-- It's a module system for Java
+- It's a module system for Java;
 - Includes visibility rules, dependency management and versioning of OSGi "bundles" (modules);
 - It's fully dynamic: Installing, starting, stopping, updating, uninstalling bundles, all done dynamically at runtime;
-- It's service oriented (always has been …): all services are registered in a service registry, available in the well-understood publish, find and bind pattern, again all done dynamically at runtime.
+- It's service oriented (always has been ...): all services are registered in a service registry, available in the well-understood publish, find and bind pattern, again all done dynamically at runtime.

 ### Why use it?

-- Reduced Footprint
+- Reduced Footprint;
-- Improved Extensibility
+- Improved Extensibility;
-- Improved Serviceability and Availability
+- Improved Serviceability and Availability;
 - OSGi for Simplicity:
     - Framework for modularity - avoids classpath JAR file hell;
     - Package/Use/Deploy/Stop just what you need;